 - Track responsiveness for Level 1 students and compare online attempts with offline attempts

 Other added bonuses of enhanced online data and performance tracking?
-Significant time savings and valuable communication with families and other caregivers.
-Now it’s easier than ever to answer the common question from parents, “What has my child been doing in class?”
+Significant time savings and valuable communication with families and other caregivers to support the school-to-home connection.
+With access to the right reports, it’s easy to answer the common question from parents, “What has my child been doing in class?”

 Gathering Both Objective and Subjective Insights